Read our Autonmous FinOps for Kubernetes datasheet for more information and insights.

 Various Spark users are pointing out the advantages of running Spark jobs on Kubernetes over YARN.
 For one, it’s not difficult to deploy Spark applications into an organization’s existing Kubernetes infrastructure.
 This results in the fast and seamless alignment of the efforts and goals across multiple software delivery teams.

-Second, the most recent Spark version (3.2) has resolved previous performance and reliability issues with Kubernetes.
+Second, recent Spark versions (starting with 3.2) have resolved previous performance and reliability issues with Kubernetes.
 Using Kubernetes to manage Spark jobs leads to better performance and cost savings, surpassing what YARN delivers.
-Multiple test runs conducted by Amazon revealed a 5% time saving when using Kubernetes instead of YARN.
+Multiple test runs conducted by Amazon revealed a 5 percent time savings when using Kubernetes instead of YARN.
+Another study demonstrated that Amazon EMR on Amazon EKS can provide up to 61 percent lower costs and up to 68 percent performance improvement for Spark workloads.

-Other benefits of running Spark on K8s are now emerging.
-But the biggest reason why enterprises should adopt Kubernetes?
+Additional benefits of running Spark on K8s are now emerging.
+But the biggest reason that enterprises should adopt Kubernetes?
 Enterprises and cloud vendors have expressed support for the framework via the CNCF (Cloud Native Computing Foundation).
-Spark on Kubernetes is simply the future of big data analytics.
+Spark on Kubernetes is simply the future of large-scale data analytics.

 Once the application is completed, the executor pods terminate.
 These are then cleaned up, but the driver pod continues to log and persist in a “completed” state in the Kubernetes API.
 It remains that way until it’s eventually garbage that’s either collected or manually cleaned up.